galeone/igor/README.md

 The main differences are:

-- Do not handle associations.
+- Igor does not handle associations.
 Thus, if you have a field that refers to another table, disable it with the annotation `sql:"-"` (see the code below).
 - Every model __must__ implement the `igor.DBTable` interface.
 Therefore every model must have the method `TableName() string`, that returns the table name associated with the model.
 - Every model __must__ explicit the primary key field (using the tag `gorm:"primary_key"`).